hieubkset/keras-image-super-resolution/README.md

 To run this project you need to setup the environment, download the dataset, run script to process data, and then you can train and test the network models.
 I will show you step by step to run this project and i hope it is clear enough.

 ## Prerequiste
 I tested my project in Corei7, 64G RAM, GPU Titan XP.
-Because it takes about several days for training, I recommend you using CPU/GPU strong enough and about 16 or 24G RAM.
+Because it takes about several days for training, I recommend you using CPU/GPU strong enough and about 12G RAM.

 ## Environment
 I recommend you using virtualenv to create a virtual environments.
 You can install virtualenv (which is itself a pip package) via